cegeme/iracema/README.rst

    git clone https://github.com/cegeme/iracema.git

-To install the required dependecies using pip, simply go to the directory where the repository was cloned and type in your command line:
+To install the required dependencies and the cloned project in pip, go to the directory where the repository was cloned and type in your command line:

 .. code-block:: bash

    pip3 install -r requirements.txt
    pip3 install -e .

-.. |virtual environment| raw:: html

-   <a href="https://Iracema.readthedocs.io/en/latest/#virtualenv" >virtual environment</a>

 Dependencies
 ============